Below: To stiffen the frames, plywood gussets were glued and

 Northern California Free-mo (NorCalF) group was formed.
 Time has shown the structural materials and

-not the best for portable modules that must withstand the wear and tear of transport,
+methods used are not the best for portable modules that must withstand the wear and tear of transport,

 setup, and tear-down over many years of use in modular layouts.
 Rather, this page documents how these